ayushi-Sadani/beautifulsoup/apps/m3/M3-README.md

 In **Milestone 2**, transformations were performed by string replacement before parsing.
 This worked for simple cases but was limited and inefficient.
-You could rename tags, but not modify attributes or apply logic while parsing.
+We could rename tags, but not modify attributes or apply logic while parsing.
 Each change required two stages — text manipulation and re-parsing.

 **Milestone 3** introduces dynamic, parser-level transformations.